8 November 2018

 5 October 2018

 My work has been selected for Fjord’s 5th Open Call exhibition titled Fever Dream.
-These two pieces will be on view until November 17.
+These two pieces will be on view until the extended exhibition date of November 17.
 Opening reception is October 11 from 6-9 PM.

 25 August 2018